 Enhanced Core Strength

-Squats are a great way to increase core strength, and front loaded variations are even better.
-The goblet squat, like the front squat, is a challenging variation to teach liters (beginners especially) how to brace, not over extended through the spine in the descent, and stay balanced and controlled throughout the squatting movement.
+Squats are a great way to increase core strength, and front-loaded variations are even better.
+Like the front squat, the goblet squat is a challenging variation to teach lifters (beginners especially) how to brace, not overextended through the spine in the descent, and stay balanced and controlled throughout the squatting movement.
 Challenging in a good way, that is.